earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 }
 ~~~

-My activities JSON client is going to be called `internal/client/activity` and it needs the URL for my server in order to make requests:
+My activities JSON client is going to be called `internal/client/activity`, and it needs the URL for my server to make requests:

 ~~~{.go caption="activty.go"}
 type Activities struct {